MediaSiloNL/Spotify.Nowplaying/README.md

 # Spotify.Nowplaying
-Add Spotify Nowplaying function from the use to your NodeJS or ElectronJS project.
+Add Spotify Nowplaying function from the user to your NodeJS or ElectronJS project.

 Let the user authorize their account to get the current track they're playing in spotify.